 When you go appliance shopping, there are three key things to consider:

-Features and Technology:
+1. Features and technology

 If you have the budget and love the idea of having appliances that you can control via a smartphone app, look for brands that are programmable and provide high-tech solutions to everyday needs.
-For example, there are refrigerators that allow you to write notes, pull up recipes and index the contents of the fridge via a touchscreen built into the front of the door.
+For example, there are refrigerators that allow you to write notes, pull up recipes, and index the contents of the fridge via a touchscreen built into the front of the door.

 When it comes to stoves, technology also plays a big role in new ranges.
 Many models have settings that facilitate cooking an entire meal at the same time and keeping dinner perfectly warm for hours.
 Other options will memorize your favorite recipes so that you can enter a code to bake bread, roast a duck or bake a pie.

-While stainless steel is not likely ever to disappear from American kitchens, the new look for 2017 and beyond is darker — blackened stainless, matte finishes and unusual brown-bronze tones.
-Generally, the trendier it is – the more you’re going to pay.
+While stainless steel is not likely ever to disappear from American kitchens, the new look is darker — blackened stainless, matte finishes, and occasionally brown-bronze tones.
+Generally, the trendier it is, the more you’re going to pay.
 So make sure you really love the style enough to make it worth the cost before you pull the trigger!